How Does Ivy's ARC Team Work?

 3What do I have to do?

 It's easy!
-As soon as a new Ivy Layne book is ready for the ARC Team, you'll receive an email with a link to a form to sign-up for the book, as well as the expected publication date and review deadline.
+As soon as a new Ivy Layne book is ready for the ARC Team, you'll receive an email with a link to download the ARC, as well as the expected publication date and review deadline.

 Per Amazon's terms, as part of your review you'll include the words, "I voluntarily reviewed an ARC copy of the book."
 (Or something similar.)

-When the book is published, you'll receive an email from BookSprout with the link to the book on Amazon & Goodreads, as well as directions on how to post your review on Amazon and log it with BookSprout.
+When the book is published, you'll receive an email with the link to the book on Amazon, BookBub & Goodreads.

 Simple as that!
-Just read, post your review, and let us know about it :)
+Just read and post your review :)

 Per Amazon's terms, as part of your review you'll include the words, "I voluntarily reviewed an ARC copy of the book."
 (Or something similar.)

-When the book is published, you'll receive an email from BookSprout with the link to the book on Amazon & Goodreads, as well as directions on how to post your review on Amazon and log it with BookSprout.
+When the book is published, you'll receive an email with the link to the book on Amazon, BookBub & Goodreads.

 Simple as that!
-Just read, post your review, and let us know about it :)
+Just read and post your review :)

 4How Quickly Do I Have To Review?